bluezdot/bluedot_docs/README.md

-Currently, super focus on OpenBit and Bitcoin.
-Everything about Bitcoin is welcome -> Contact: labidien2001@gmail.com
+Currently, super-focus on Bitcoin.
+Everything about Bitcoin is welcome.

+- Contact: labidien2001@gmail.com